Lawmakers are elected to represent you.

 How might the legislator’s position on this issue differ from your own and why?

 Based on this information, which arguments can you use to best convince the legislator to support your position on the issue about which you are meeting?

 Request action.
-Ask the legislator to take a specific action on your issue (i.e. will you vote for/against or cosponsor this bill?) and be sure that he/she replies to your request before the end of the meeting.
+Ask the legislator to take a specific action on your issue (i.e., will you vote for/against or co-sponsor this bill?) and be sure that they reply to your request before the end of the meeting.